uspdev/uspdev.github.io/pages/laravel-en.md

 ### 1.3 View: Blade

 You can see that routes return pages with a minimalistic (almost blank) template.
 We can improve this templates on the View layer.
 Templates are created and set on files with `.blade.php` extension.
 Among its caracteristics, the most relevant is inheritance.
-This means that one template can be extended in another, hence the latter will have the same proprieties of the first.
+This means that one template can be extended in another, hence the latter will have the same proprieties of the first - somehow similar to CSS.

 Let's start by creating a main template on `resources/view/main.blade.php`.